panno8M/godot-nim/README.md

 ## Features

-This project is in the early stages of development and most features are not yet operational.
+This project is in the early stages of development and some features are not yet operational.

 ### 🟢Available